 Academic dishonesty is any act in which a student gains or attempts to gain an unfair academic advantage over other students.
 This also includes helping another student gain an unfair academic advantage.

 With every test, paper, project, lab and assignment, be sure that you are completing your own work, unless the written directions specifically allow you to work with others.

 You can talk through your work with another student or a study group, but do not share your work.
 Once you send it to another person, you don’t have control over how it’s shared or used.

 Do not search for answers on the internet, unless expressly permitted.
 With remote and online learning, be careful with using only resources authorized by your instructors for help.

 Nearly any assignment that you submit online could be analyzed for similarity to other sources, so it is important to cite your sources when appropriate.

 Exams, including online and take-home exams, should be completed independently unless your instructor clearly states otherwise in the syllabus or exam instructions.

 Use campus resources

 Whether you’re looking for help with citing sources or are struggling with a concept discussed in class, it’s okay to ask for help.
-Connect with your instructor during the office hours listed on their syllabus, or use campus resources:
+We encourage you to advocate for yourself and your needs to faculty and staff.
+Attend your instructor’s office hours that are listed on their syllabus, or use campus resources: